JetBrains/kotlin-native/COCOAPODS.md

 You can add dependencies on a Pod library from the CocoaPods repository with `pod()` to `build.gradle.kts` (`build.gradle`) of your project:

 1. Specify the name of a Pod library in the `pod()` function.
 In the configuration block you can specify the version of the library using the `version` parameter.
-To use the latest version of the library, omit the `version` parameter.
+To use the latest version of the library, you can just omit this parameter all-together.

    > You can add dependencies on subspecs.
    {:.note}